 MapReduce (for job execution scalability)

 Hadoop (open source platform for storing big data)

 Hive (for making queries against data in a Hadoop cluster)

 Python (open source language with powerful libraries for data manipulation and analysis)

-Some of the Prototype development includes Big Data predictive analytics as well.
+Some of the Prototype development includes big data predictive analytics as well.

 The age of anonymity ended a long time ago.
 Everything that we interact with in some way shape or form is recorded.
 Everything that we do is crafting a story that companies use to offer us better services and experiences.
-To the business community Big data and using it to decipher the information that counts, is now a way of life.
+To the business community big data development and using it to decipher the information that counts, is now a way of life.
 One that offers a competitive advantage.